 Narcolepsy is a serious sleep disorder that affects an estimated 1 in 2,000 people in the United States, though only 25% of sufferers are diagnosed and treated correctly.
-At Golden Gate Sleep Centers, Dr. Puja Thakkar and her team work with their patients in Danville and Fremont, California to find appropriate solutions for this serious issue.
+At Golden Gate Sleep Centers, Puja Thakkar, DO and her team work with their patients in Danville and Fremont, California to find appropriate solutions for this serious issue.
 Narcolepsy can significantly impact your quality of life for the worse.
 If you’re ready to gain more control over your symptoms, call or fill out the online form to schedule an appointment.

 The hallmark of narcolepsy is the inability to control sleeping and waking.
 This neurological disorder is marked by excessive sleepiness, episodes of paralysis, hallucinations, and the sudden onset of sleep during the day, no matter what you’re doing at the time.

 For most people, sleep typically follows a staged progression that occurs in this order:

 People with narcolepsy bypass the early stages of sleep and go straight to REM sleep, both at night and during the day.
 There’s no known cause of narcolepsy, but researchers believe that the foundation of the problem is likely genetic.